telerik/kendo-ui-core/docs/api/javascript/ui/notification.md

 ### animation `Object|Boolean`

 Defines custom show and hide animations via an Kendo UI Animation object.
-Setting the value to false disables animations.
+Setting the value to `false` disables animations.

+`animation:true` is not a valid configuration.

 #### Example - disable animations